 Janitors who have graduated from this program have reported not only implementing enhanced sustainability practices at work, but also bringing those practices, like making sure to turn off unneeded lights, home as well.
 We measured success by in-person feedback we received from janitors at their graduation ceremonies, all of which were attended by a member of our sustainability team.
 These janitors are employed by our janitorial services vendors.

-The high performance of our green cleaning program was verified via the LEED for Existing Buildings Volume Prototype certification process.
-The cleaning products we use meet the relevant LEED environment standard, either GreenSeal or the California Volatile Organic Compound (VOC) limit.
+We continue to use the high performance green cleaning program that was verified via the LEED for Existing Buildings Prototype certification process.
+All cleaning products we use meet the relevant LEED environmental standard, either GreenSeal or the California Volatile Organic Compound (VOC) limit.
 Our vacuums achieve the Carpet and Rug Institute Seal of Approval, and we use microfiber cloths and rags to capture additional dirt to improve air quality.
-In 2015, we have expanded our use of aqueous ozone to 11 buildings in San Diego, which eliminates the need to use most cleaning chemicals.

 Electric Vehicle Charging Stations